elizabethguy86/Run_Recommender/README.md

 The model takes in running routes from approved Strava users.
 The json data is converted into a dictionary and read into a pandas dataframe with the following features:  'upload_id','average_speed', 'distance', 'elapsed_time', 'total_elevation_gain', 'type', 'start_date_local','start_latlng', 'end_latlng', 'map'.
 Only activities of 'type' == 'run' are utilized.
 The resultant dataframe is further filtered by examining the great circle distance from the current location to the 'start_latlng'.
 If the activity start distance is <= the user-specified distance away from their preferrd location, the activity is included.
 The user then specifies their preferred distance to run and elevation gain.
 The 20 most similar runs based on euclidean distance are then selected.
 Some of those runs are repeats of the same route.
 In order to return a variety of run routes, runs are grouped by hierarchical clustering according to cosine similarity, using the standardized centroid of the lat, long coordinates for each route (converted to cartesian coordinate space) and elevation gain.
 Then, 5 routes are selected from the resultant groups.
 Groups with large numbers of runs are prioritized for selection, as runs that are often repeated are presumably "popular" routes.

 **Tools Used:**
-* Data Storage/Manipulation: MongoDB and Pandas
+* Data Storage/Manipulation: AWS/MongoDB and Pandas
 * Clustering: Scipy and Scikit Learn
 * Map Display: Leaflet
 * Website: Flask and AWS (web hosting)